AikidoSec/ci-api-client/README.md

 [![NPM Downloads](https://img.shields.io/npm/dm/aikido-api-client.svg?style=flat)](https://npmcharts.com/compare/aikido-api-client?minimal=true)
 [![Install Size](https://packagephobia.now.sh/badge?p=aikido-api-client)](https://packagephobia.now.sh/result?p=aikido-api-client) -->

-This cli tool can help integrate Aikido Security scans into any custom CI pipeline such as Jenkins, CircleCI,...
+This CLI tool can help integrate Aikido Security scans into any custom CI pipeline such as Jenkins, CircleCI,...
 If you are looking to add checks to a Github, Azure Repos,.. pull request, you do not need this package and you can use our native plugins.

 ## Installation and setup